rhmau1/praktikum_alsd/pertemuan1/laporanP1.md

 ## 3 Jadwal Kuliah

-The solution is implemented in jadwalMatkul.java, and below is screenshot of the result.
+The solution is implemented in JadwalMatkul.java, and below is screenshot of the result.

 ![Screenshot](../img/p1/img7A.png)
 ![Screenshot](../img/p1/img7B.png)